The Turner Twins: Atlantic row

 In 2011, Hugo and Ross rowed across the Atlantic Ocean with teammates Adam Wolley and Greg Symondson.
 Starting on the island of La Gomera in the Canary Islands, they rowed to the Caribbean island of Barbados, arriving at Port St Charles 41 days, 23 hours, 34 minutes later, setting two world records – the youngest four-man crew and the first twins to have rowed across any of the world's oceans.
 Along the route they battled 40 foot seas, lightning storms, fatigue, jelly fish stings, swollen prostates, hallucinations, salt sores, limited sleep and sea sickness.

 Greenland ice cap

 In 2014, the twins attempted to trek across the polar ice cap of Greenland.
 The expedition set out to support research programmes at King's College London's Department of Twin Research while also comparing old and new clothing – Ross wore replica clothing which Sir Ernest Shackleton used 100 years ago on his "Endurance" expedition, while Hugo used modern clothing.
-The 555km trek had the twins dragging 100kg sledges, skirting crevasses and avoiding teetering 6m ice structures.
+The 555 km trek had the twins dragging 100 kg sledges, skirting crevasses and avoiding teetering 6m ice structures.
 Hugo sustained a knee injury which resulted in a helicopter evacuation after two weeks.